 Fig 8A shows a GOES-16 natural true color RGB image without Rayleigh scattering corrections.
 In such images, it is common to see a general haziness over the image particularly over ocean toward the limb of the satellite-viewing angle.
 To correct for these, a Rayleigh scattering correction algorithm will be needed which requires information about the particular satellite viewing angles for each image.

 Fig 8B shows a GOES-16 enhanced true color RGB image showing the effect of sun glint over ocean.
+This feature can be very pronounced especially over water when the sun and satellite are properly aligned.

 5 Conclusions